XinzhouLi/Corona/README.md

 	      	      allow people to check the state of the property, for example the level of building, the owner of the property.

 	constant.java:Contain all the constant number will be used in the project.

+	character.java:Contain the setting of the player(the money amount that player owned at the start of the game.)

 3.Run the game
 	Run the java file that called main.java